kaise123/KaiMiner/README.md

 Either of these chests could also be replaced with storage containers that allow being picked up without losing their inventory contents.

+The turtle will begin by informing you of the inventory layout and wait for you to place the items correctly.
+It will also query the length, quantity and direction of the strips it will mine.

 This is the first time I have used Lua - but I have tried to keep the code relatively well formatted and leave detailed comments so others can easily understand how it works.